-Mourvèdre is native to Spain, where it is known as Monastrell and is second only to Grenache (Garnacha) in importance.
-From the Spanish town of Murviedro, near Valencia, Mourvèdre was brought to Provence in the late Middle Ages where, prior to the phylloxera invasion at the end of the 19th century, it was the dominant varietal.
+Mourvèdre is native to Spain, where it is known as Monastrell and where more than 80% of its worldwide acreage remains today.
+At over 102,000 acres, is second only to Grenache (Garnacha) in importance.
+From the Spanish town of Morvedre (now renamed Segunto) near Valencia, Mourvèdre was brought to Provence in the late Middle Ages where, prior to the phylloxera invasion at the end of the 19th century, it was the dominant varietal.

 The phylloxera invasion was particularly devastating to Mourvèdre.
 Whereas most of the other Rhône varietals were easily matched with compatible rootstocks, Mourvèdre proved difficult to graft with the existing phylloxera- resistant rootstock.
 Thus, when the vineyards were replanted, most producers in Châteauneuf-du-Pape chose to replant with varieties that were easier to graft, such as Grenache.
 For decades, Mourvèdre was found in France almost exclusively in the sandy (and phylloxera-free) soil of Bandol, on the French Mediterranean coast, where it is bottled both as a red wine (blended with Grenache and Cinsault) and as perhaps the world's most coveted dry rosé.

 Compatible rootstocks for Mourvèdre were developed only after World War II.
 Shortly thereafter, Jacques Perrin of Château de Beaucastel led regeneration efforts in Châteauneuf-du-Pape and made Mourvèdre a primary grape in the red Beaucastel wines.
-Since the late 1960s, total plantings in Southern France have increased dramatically, but Beaucastel is still distinctive among Châteauneuf-du-Pape producers for using an unusually high percentage of Mourvèdre: up to 35% in some vintages.
+Since the late 1960s, total plantings in Southern France have increased dramatically, from a low of some 1,200 acres in 1960 to 21,000 acres as of 2016.
+But in Chateauneuf-du-Pape, which is 75% planted to Grenache, Mourvedre still plays a decidedly secondary role.
+Beaucastel is distinctive among Châteauneuf-du-Pape producers for using an unusually high percentage of Mourvèdre: up to 35% in some vintages.

 Mourvèdre in the New World

 Mourvèdre came to California as Mataro (a name taken from a town near Barcelona where the varietal was grown) in the mid to late 1800s.
 In California it was probably first established in Santa Clara County, although the oldest surviving vineyards are in Contra Costa County.
-It also found a home In Australia in the Barossa Valley.
+It also found a home in Australia in the Barossa Valley.
 Until recently, the grape was rarely bottled by itself, and was instead generally used as a component of field blends.
 The increasing popularity and prestige of Rhône varietals, the importation of higher-quality clones (in which Tablas Creek played a role) and a return to the French Mourvèdre name has given the varietal a new life.
-Currently about 400 acres are planted in California.
+As of 2019, there were 1166 acres planted in California.